Tips to Make Your Fireplace Look More Modern

 Regardless of whether you’re painting over wood/stain or existing paint, I recommend Benjamin Moore Aura – pearl finish.
 2-3 coats of this product will give you a beautiful finish as it has a moderate amount of self-levelling properties (which make for a smooth surface when applied with a 10-13mm nap roller).
 If it’s a hot day and your paint is drying fast, use Flotrol to give it a bit more drying time.

-While the wall paint colour and painted mantel are DRASTIC improvements to the above fireplace, I would definitely paint those silver metal strips on the fireplace!
+While the wall paint color and painted mantel are DRASTIC improvements to the above fireplace, I would definitely paint those silver metal strips on the fireplace!

 In this next example, a white painted mantel is a CLASSIC choice (also, notice the painted brick, a super affordable update)…